-The shipping paper shown in Figure 9.6 describes a shipment.
+The shipping paper shown in Figure 9.3 describes a shipment.
 A shipping paper for hazardous materials must include:

-- Page numbers if the shipping paper has more than one page.
-The first page must tell the total number of pages (e.g., Page 1 of 4). - A proper shipping description for each hazardous material. - A shipper's certification, signed by the shipper, saying the shipment was prepared according to the regulations.
+Page numbers if the shipping paper has more than one page.
+The first page must tell the total number of pages.
+For example, "Page 1 of 4".

+A proper shipping description for each hazardous material.

+A shipper's certification, signed by the shipper, saying they prepared the shipment according to the regulations.